cornell-cup/cs-minibot/README.md

 hardware to the software and GUI.
 BaseStation runs on `cs-minibot/gui/main.py` and is a simple web application that runs on HTTP.

-To run the BaseStation, run the following line in your terminal from your root directory.
+To run the BaseStation, run the following line in your terminal from the root directory of this repo.

 ```
 python3 gui/main.py